Coulter counter: Development

+Wallace H. Coulter discovered the Coulter principle in the late 1940s, though a patent was not awarded until October 20, 1953.
+Coulter was influenced by the atomic bombs dropped on Hiroshima and Nagasaki, which motivated him to improve and streamline complete blood counting for use in large scale screening, as would be necessary in the event of a nuclear war.
+Partial funding of the project came from a grant award from the Office of Naval Research.

+Coulter was awarded US Patent No. 2,656,508, Means for Counting Particles Suspended in a Fluid.
+This Coulter counter is an analytical instrument which employs the Coulter principle for a specific task, most commonly counting cells.
+The most commercially successful application of the Coulter principle is in hematology, where it is used to obtain information about patients' blood cells.
+Coulter counters can also be used in the processing and manufacturing of paint, ceramics, glass, metals, and food.
+They are also routinely employed for quality control.

 Cells, being poorly conductive particles, alter the effective cross-section of the conductive microchannel.
 If these particles are less conductive than the surrounding liquid medium, the electrical resistance across the channel increases, causing the electric current passing across the channel to briefly decrease.
 By monitoring such pulses in electric current, the number of particles for a given volume of fluid can be counted.
 The size of the electric current change is related to the size of the particle, enabling a particle size distribution to be measured, which can be correlated to mobility, surface charge, and concentration of the particles.

+The amount and quality of data obtained varies greatly as a function of the signal processing circuitry in the Coulter counter.
+Amplifiers with lower noise thresholds and greater dynamic range can increase the sensitivity of the system, and digital pulse height analyzers with variable bin widths provide much higher resolution data as compared to analog analyzers with fixed bins.
+Combining a Coulter counter with a digital computer allows capture and analysis of many electrical pulse characteristics, while analog counters typically store a limited amount of information about each pulse.

-The Coulter counter is a vital constituent of today's hospital laboratory.
-Its primary function is the quick and accurate analysis of complete blood counts (often referred to as CBC).
+As electric current detectors became more sensitive and less expensive, the Coulter counter became a common hospital laboratory instrument for quick and accurate analysis of complete blood counts (CBC).
 The CBC is used to determine the number or proportion of white and red blood cells in the body.
-Previously, this procedure involved preparing a peripheral blood smear and manually counting each type of cell under a microscope, a process that typically took a half-hour.
+Previously, this procedure involved preparing a peripheral blood smear and manually counting each type of cell under a microscope, a process that typically required a half-hour.

-Coulter counters have a wide variety of applications including paint, ceramics, glass, molten metals, and food manufacturing.
-They are also routinely employed for quality control.

-A Coulter counter played an important role in the development of the first ever cell sorter, and was involved in the early days of the development of flow cytometry.
-Even today, some flow cytometers utilize the Coulter principle to provide highly accurate information about cell size and count.
+A Coulter counter played an important role in the development of the first cell sorter, and was involved in the early development of flow cytometry.
+Some flow cytometers continue to utilize the Coulter principle to provide information about cell size and count.

-Many investigators have designed a variety of devices based on the Coulter principle, and generated peer-reviewed publications featuring data from these devices.
-A few of these devices have also been commercialized.
-All implementations of the Coulter principle feature trade offs between sensitivity, noise shielding, solvent compatibility, speed of measurement, sample volume, dynamic range, and reliability of device manufacture.